Constitution Day and Citizenship Day: I Am an American Day

 "I Am an American" was recorded by Gray Gordon and his Tic-Toc Rhythm and released on Bluebird Records in June 1940.

 This day was inspired by Arthur Pine, the head of a public relations firm in New York City bearing his name.
 At the New York World's Fair, the composers of a new song titled "I Am an American" brought their manuscript to the attention of Pine, who handled publicity for the bandleader Gray Gordon.
 Pine had the song introduced on NBC, Mutual, and ABC radio, arranged for an "I Am an American Day" at the 1939 New York World's Fair, and had a local New York newspaper tie-in with "I Am an American Day" in the city.
 The promotion proved so successful that a newspaper chain promoted "I am an American Day" on a nationwide basis and had President Roosevelt name it as an official day.
+There also would be parades and celebrations.

 In 1940, Congress designated the third Sunday in May as I Am an American Day.
 The holiday was promoted through the United States Immigration and Naturalization Service.
 A 16-minute film, I Am an American, was featured in American theaters as a short feature.
 In 1947 Hearst Newsreels featured the event on News of the Day.
 By 1949, governors of all 48 states had issued Constitution Day proclamations.
 On February 29, 1952, Congress moved the "I am an American Day" observation to September 17 and renamed it "Citizenship Day".